AXIS A1610 Network Door Controller

 • Read community: Enter the community name that has read-only access to all supported SNMP objects.
 The default value is public.

 • Activate traps: Turn on to activate trap reporting.
 The device uses traps to send messages for important events or status changes to a management system.
-In the device interface, you can set up traps for SNMP v1 and v2c.
+In the web interface, you can set up traps for SNMP v1 and v2c.
 Traps are automatically turned off if you change to SNMP v3 or turn off SNMP.
 If you use SNMP v3, you can set up traps through the SNMP v3 management application.

 • Trap address: Enter the IP address or host name of the management server.